 The Company has experienced some loss of kegs and pallets and anticipates that some loss will occur in future periods due to the significant volume of kegs and pallets handled by each Distributor and retailer, the homogeneous nature of kegs and pallets owned by most brewers, and the relatively small deposit collected for each keg when compared with its market value.
 The Company believes that this is an industry-wide issue and that the Company's loss experience is not atypical.
 The Company believes that the loss of kegs and pallets, after considering the forfeiture of related deposits, has not been material to the financial statements.
 The Company uses internal records, records maintained by Distributors, records maintained by other third-party vendors and historical information to estimate the physical count of kegs and pallets held by Distributors.
 These estimates affect the amount recorded as property, plant and equipment and current liabilities as of the date of the financial statements.
-The actual liability for refundable deposits, gross property, plant, and equipment and related accumulated depreciation by \$0.4 million, \$1.0 million and \$1.0 million, respectively.
-For the year ended December 25, 2021, the Company decreased its liability for refundable deposits, gross property, plant, and equipment and related accumulated depreciation by \$0.5 million and \$0.9 million, respectively.
-As of December 31, 2022, and December 25, 2021, the Company's balance sheet includes \$13.0 million and \$1.4 million, respectively, in refundable deposits on kegs and pallets and \$1.0 million and \$0.2 million, respectively, in kegs, net of accumulated depreciation.
+The actual liability for refundable deposits could differ from these estimates.
+For the year ended December 31, 2022, the Company decreased its liability for refundable deposits, gross property, plant, and equipment and related accumulated depreciation by \$0.4 million, \$1.0 million and \$1.0 million, respectively.
+For the year ended December 25, 2021, the Company decreased its liability for refundable deposits, gross property, plant, and equipment and related accumulated depreciation by \$0.5 million, \$0.9 million and \$0.9 million, respectively.
+As of December 31, 2022, and December 25, 2021, the Company's balance sheet includes \$13.0 million and \$13.4 million, respectively, in refundable deposits on kegs and pallets and \$1.0 million and \$0.2 million, respectively, in kegs, net of accumulated depreciation.